emmanuelgonz/emmanuelgonz.github.io/_posts/2022-03-22-phytooracle-data-exploration.md

   - linux
 ---

-Explore field scanalyzer data processed with PhytoOracle!
+Explore field scanalyzer multimodal phenomic data!
 <!--more-->

+---

+# Introduction

 The field scanalyzer at the University of Arizona Maricopa Agricultural Center is a multimodal phenotyping platform that travels along rails and captures images and point clouds of thousands of plants.
 These data are processed using [PhytoOracle](https://github.com/phytooracle/automation) distributed processing pipelines.
 Given the size of raw data, all field scanalyzer data types are processed on the [University of Arizona high performance computer cluster](https://public.confluence.arizona.edu/display/UAHPC).